-- a. the financial interests pose little or no probability for bias in objectivity in the sponsored project; or - b. the COI requires management, elimination, or reduction.
+- a. the SFI is not related to the PHS-funded research, - b. the financial interests pose little or no probability for bias in objectivity in the sponsored project, or - c. the FCOI requires management, elimination, or reduction.

-Plans for managing an identified COI will be monitored for compliance until the completion of the PHS-funded research.
+Plans for managing an identified FCOI will be monitored for compliance until the completion of the PHS-funded research.
 Each management plan will specify;

-- Role and principal duties of the conflicted Investigator; - Conditions of the management plan; - How the management plan will safeguard objectivity in the research; - Confirmation of the Investigator's agreement to the management plan; and - How the management plan will be monitored to ensure compliance.
+- role and principal duties of the conflicted Investigator, - conditions of the management plan, - how the management plan will safeguard objectivity in the research, - confirmation of the Investigator's agreement to the management plan, and - How the management plan will be monitored to ensure compliance.